heungwook/heungwook.github.io/pages/doc202401/doc202401_03_websocket_client.md

 There is a TypeScript library([Reconnecting WebSocket](https://github.com/pladaria/reconnecting-websocket)) featuring automatic reconnection when the connection is lost.

-Since initial connection or reconnection occur in asynchronously, if the codes require to make websocket connection before the execution, below code with delay() and timeout methods was useful.
+Since the initial connection or reconnection occurs asynchronously, if the code requires establishing a WebSocket connection before execution, the code below with delay() and timeout methods is useful.

 - Waiting for connection